jon-hotaisle/microml/README.md

 MicroML is a lightweight neural network framework that demonstrates core deep learning concepts through clean C++ implementation.
 It features automatic differentiation with computational graphs, SIMD-optimized tensor operations, and gradient-based training algorithms - all with minimal dependencies.

-**This is not production code** – it's an educational project focused on understanding how modern ML frameworks work under the hood, designed to be auditable, compact, and dependency-light.

 ## Architecture & Design

 ```